ebfjunior/event-feedback-hub/docs/Implementation Plan.md

 - [ ] Manual QA checklist (from PRD §19) executed

 Notes (Step 7):
-- Introduced `ALLOWED_ORIGINS` (comma-separated) for Socket.IO CORS.
-In production, explicit origins are required; dev defaults to `*` for convenience.

 - Documented security posture and manual QA checklist in `README.md`.
 - Fixed Next.js 15 dynamic route warnings by awaiting `params` in event page and summary API.